onnenon/doob_bot/README.md

-# doob_bot
+# Doob Bot

-A Raider.io bot for discord
+A simple Raider.io bot for discord